rescueDev/weather-app-react/README.md

   Simple weather app made with React.

   Features:
-  - Geolocations detect latitude and longitude in order to fetch data from the api on first page startup, and generally in every page update (in componentDidMount);
+  - Geolocations detects latitude and longitude in order to fetch data from the api on first page startup, and generally in every page update (in componentDidMount);
   - Input search bar for searching city on Enter key press;
   - 7 days forecast;